pocomane/brewed-in-the-apocalypse/bita-tasty.md

 Not all opportunities need to have a catch.
 Instead, they can provide an easy way out, a moment of respite, a tempting chance.
-These things are incredibly __valuable to the World__, helping you get out of three common problematic
+These things are incredibly __valuable to the Scenarist__, helping you get out of three common problematic
 situations:

   - The Players are stuck or cornered, with little idea of what to do next.
   - A tense situation, often a fight or a chase, drags on too long, losing steam and interest.
-  - A long string of bad rolls makes it difficult for the World to come up with reasonable or interesting negative outcomes.
+  - A long string of bad rolls makes it difficult for the Scenarist to come up with reasonable or interesting negative outcomes.

 In all these cases, showing an opportunity is __your__ easy way out, seamlessly